Lolland Municipality

-Lolland municipality (on the island of Lolland) is a municipality (Danish, kommune) in Region Sjælland in Denmark.
-According to Municipal And Regional Key Figures (www.noegletal.dk) it covers a total area of 885.40 km² (341.85 square miles) and has a population of 39,921 (1 January 2023;45.08 inh./sq.km/116.77/sq.mi.).
+Lolland Municipality (Lolland Kommune) is a kommune on the island of Lolland in the Region Sjælland of Denmark.
+According to Municipal And Regional Key Figures (www.noegletal.dk) it covers a total area of 885.40 km2 (341.85 square miles) and has a population of 39,122 (1 January 2025; 44.80 inh./km2/116.03/sq.mi.).
 The western part of Guldborgsund Municipality, the southernmost in Denmark, occupies the eastern part of the island (Østlolland).

 The city hall and the seat of the mayor of Lolland municipality is in Maribo while the largest town is Nakskov.
 There are 25 members from 1.
 January 2018 - a reduction from 31 members - of the municipal council.
 The current mayor is a Social Democrat.

 On Monday 1 January 2007 Lolland municipality was created as the result of Kommunalreformen ("The Municipal Reform" of 2007), covering the former municipalities of Holeby, Højreby, Maribo, Nakskov, Ravnsborg, Rudbjerg and Rødby.
 The local politicians' original plan was to create two new municipalities: Maribo Kommune (Midtlolland: middle of the island:Holeby, Højreby, Maribo, Rødby) and: Nakskov Kommune (Vestlolland: western part of the island:Nakskov, Rudbjerg, Ravnsborg), but in a local referendum Wednesday 18 May 2005 it was decided by the voters to combine all of the 7 municipalities into one (the results were 51.6% for in Midtlolland and 54.6% for in Vestlolland).
-This is on a par with Sønderborg Municipality, which also is made up of 7 old municipalities, which is the highest among the new municipalities.
+This is on par with Sønderborg Municipality, which also is made up of 7 old municipalities, which is the highest among the new municipalities.

 Politics

 Municipal council

 Lolland's municipal council consists of 25 members as of January 2018, elected every four years.
-Below are the municipal councils elected since the Municipal Reform of 2007 which was made into law 26 June 2005 before the elections to the municipal councils including councils in the 67 new municipalities of which 66 functioned as merger committees during 2006.
+Below are the municipal councils elected since the Municipal Reform of 2007 which was made into law on 26 June 2005 before the elections to the municipal councils including councils in the 67 new municipalities of which 66 functioned as merger committees during 2006.
 The new Ærø Municipality was allowed by the government to commence work from 1 January 2006.
-Bornholm Regional Municipality was created 1 January 2003.
+Bornholm Regional Municipality was created on 1 January 2003.